 For TB Ranging and Non-TB Ranging, if the negotiation is successful, the corresponding initial Fine Timing Measurement frame from the RSTA shall include a Ranging Parameters element with the parameters that defines the negotiated range measurement session.
 The RSTA shall indicate the following parameters in the Ranging Parameters field: (#3591, #TC707r3)

-—Iit assigns Maximum number of LTF repetitions in the preamble of the R2I NDP for this session (referred to as RSTA Assigned R2I Rep), which shall be no greater than the value in the corresponding IFTMR frame, in the Max R2I Rep subfield.
-This value shall not be greater than(referred to as RSTA Assigned R2I Rep), which shall be no greater than the value in the corresponding IFTMR frame, in the Max R2I Rep subfield. — n 2Rit assigns Maximum number of LTF repetitions in the preamble of the I2R NDP for this session 2R(referred to as RSTA Assigned R2I Rep), which shall be no greater than the value in the corresponding IFTMR frame, in the Max R2I Rep subfield.
-This value shall not be greater than(referred to as RSTA Assigned R2I Rep), which shall be no greater than the value in the corresponding IFTMR frame, in the Max R2I Rep subfield. the corresponding IFTMR frame, in the Max I2R Rep subfield. — Maximum number of space-time streams it is capable of transmitting in the R2I NDP for bandwidths less than or equal to 80 MHz (referred to as RSTA Assigned R2I STS ≤ 80 MHz), which shall be no greater than the value in the corresponding IFTMR, in the Max R2I STS ≤ 80 MHz subfield. — Maximum number of space-time streams it is capable of transmitting in the R2I NDP for bandwidths greater than 80 MHz (referred to as RSTA Assigned R2I STS > 80 MHz), which shall be no greater than the value in the corresponding IFTMR, in the Max R2I STS > 80 MHz subfield. — Maximum number of space-time streams it is capable of receiving in the I2R NDP for bandwidths less than or equal to 80 MHz (referred to as RSTA Assigned I2R STS ≤ 80 MHz), which shall be no greater than the value in the corresponding IFTMR, in the Max I2R STS ≤ 80 MHz subfield. — Maximum number of space-time streams it is capable of receiving in the I2R NDP for bandwidths greater than 80 MHz (referred to as RSTA Assigned I2R STS > 80 MHz), which shall be no greater than the value in the corresponding IFTMR, in the Max I2R STS > 80 MHz subfield.
+—In the Max R2I Rep field, it assigns the maximum number of LTF repetitions in the preamble of the R2I NDP for this session (referred to as RSTA Assigned R2I Rep).
+This value shall not be greater than the value in the corresponding IFTMR frame. — In the Max I2R Rep field, it assigns the maximum number of LTF repetitions in the preamble of the I2R NDP for this session (referred to as RSTA Assigned I2R Rep).
+This value shall not be greater than the value in the corresponding IFTMR frame. the corresponding IFTMR frame, whichever is smaller (referred to as RSTA Assigned I2R Rep). — In the Max R2I STS ≤ 80 MHz subfield, either the maximum number of space-time streams it is capable of transmitting in the R2I NDP for bandwidths less than or equal to 80 MHz, or the value in the corresponding IFTMR, whichever is smaller (referred to as RSTA Assigned R2I STS ≤ 80 MHz). — In the Max R2I STS > 80 MHz subfield, either the maximum number of space-time streams it is capable of transmitting in the R2I NDP for bandwidths greater than 80 MHz, or the value in the corresponding IFTMR (referred to as RSTA Assigned R2I STS > 80 MHz). —In the Max I2R STS ≤ 80 MHz subfield, either the maximum number of space-time streams it is capable of receiving in the I2R NDP for bandwidths less than or equal to 80 MHz, or the value in the corresponding IFTMR, whichever is smaller (referred to as RSTA Assigned I2R STS ≤ 80 MHz). — In the Max I2R STS > 80 MHz subfield, either the maximum number of space-time streams it is capable of receiving in the I2R NDP for bandwidths greater than 80 MHz, or the value in the corresponding IFTMR, whichever is smaller (referred to as RSTA Assigned I2R STS > 80 MHz).

-— Maximum number of LTFs in total it is capable of transmitting, including all repetitions, 38 in the R2I NDP (referred to as RSTA Assigned R2I LTF Total), which shall be no greater 39 than the value in the corresponding IFTMR, in the Max R2I LTF Total subfield.
-40 — Maximum number of LTFs in total it is capable of receiving, including all repetitions, in 41 the I2R NDP (referred to as RSTA Assigned I2R LTF Total), which shall be no greater 42 than the value in the corresponding IFTMR, (#3700)in the Max I2R LTF Total subfield.
+— In the Max R2I LTF Total subfield, either the maximum number of LTFs in total it is capable of transmitting, including all repetitions, in the R2I NDP, or the value in the corresponding IFTMR, whichever is smaller (referred to as RSTA Assigned R2I LTF Total). — In the Max I2R LTF Total subfield, either the maximum number of LTFs in total it is capable of receiving, including all repetitions, in the I2R NDP, or the value in the corresponding IFTMR, whichever is smaller (referred to as RSTA Assigned I2R LTF Total) (#3700).